CMHJ/cpp-stack-exercise/README.md

 A simple cpp exercise where a list/stack was implemented.

-This was primarily to learn so more modern concepts such as:
+This was primarily to learn some more modern concepts such as:

 - Slightly more advanced CMake configurations
 - Testing in C/Cpp with CMake